sxlijin/sxlijin.github.io/resume.md

   * a plugin system, which enables Check users to contribute linter integrations to Check,
   * framework improvements needed to grow Check from <25 integrated tools to 90+ integrated tools (e.g. custom output parsers, more flexible linter configuration)
   * usability improvements (e.g. stacktraces for invalid configs, user journeys for debugging linter integrations)
-* Provide customer service to community and enterprise users
+* Work with community and enterprise users to troubleshoot use cases, identify usability gaps, and prioritize bugfixes and feature work

 ### Google \| Sept 2017 - June 2021